Our worship services are heavily participatory. From time to time you may receive an honor and be called to help perform part of a service.

 • Face the ark

-• The cantor will chant the first verse, “Barchu et Adonai Hamvorah”
+• The rabbi will chant the first verse, “Barchu et Adonai Hamvorah”

 • The congregation chants the second verse “Baruch Adonai Hamvorah L’Olam Vaed.”